Athanaze/z_notes/README.md

 For V (number of d.f.) > 30 the t-distribution is very close to the normal distribution

+# Double bootstrapping

+Used to improve the accuracy of bootstrap estimates, particualry for CI or hypothesis testing.
+We refine the bootstrap method by applying it twice

+## First bootstrap

+- Generate B samples by resampling with replacement from the original dataset
+- For each boostrat sample, compute the statistic (e.g. mean)

+## Second bootstrap

+- For each of the B boostrap sample, perform another bootstrap by resampling (nested sampling)
+- Compute the stat on these samples
+- Use the second-evel statistics to estimate the variability or distribution of the first level bootstrap statistic

 TODO : series 7